smxl/winfix/README.md

+Simplified Chinese IME dictionaries are not ready yet on win11

 # No Edge
 Uninstall Edge script.
 Test with Microsoft Edge Ver 111.0.1661.54 on Windows 11.
 Remove Edge, Edge Core and Edge WebView.